Analysis & plotting#

 Where defects_folder is the path to the top level directory containing the defect folder, and is only required if different from the current directory.

+Instead of a single defect, we can parse the results for all defects present in a given/current directory by running snb-parse from the top-level directory containing our defect folders.
 This generates a yaml file for each defect, mapping each distortion to the final energy of the relaxed structures (in eV).
 These files are saved to the corresponding defect directory (e.g. defects_folder/v_Cd_0/v_Cd_0.yaml).

 distortions: